mirrzad/Django-todo-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A simple todo app project with Django class based views and supporting REST-API using django-restframework
+A todo app application with Django class based views and Restful APIs.

 ### Built With